-The aftermath crash of an empty, quiet house since our July company departed resonates with a small shush of a vacuum.
-We reclaim our space like a puddle of water spreading back into cracks and crevices.
-A tiny empty nest sensation pervades but more the satisfaction of time well spent with these family members from Ontario over the twenty days.
-Ten days with my brother-in-law Dan, then a three day turn over before my step daughter Crystal and her cousin Melanie arrived for ten days.
+The crashing aftermath of an empty, quiet house since our July company departed resonates with a small shush.
+Bob and I reclaim our space like water spreading back into cracks and crevices.
+A tiny empty nest sensation pervades, but more the satisfaction of time well spent with these family members from Ontario over the last twenty days.
+Ten days with my brother-in-law Dan, then a three day turn around before my step daughter Crystal and her cousin Melanie arrived for ten days.
 We packed on the kilometres showing all of them our beautiful west coast island home.

-Then there was the exhilarating drive following the dictates of our Google Maps when searching for the quickest route back from the Saanich Peninsula to Mill Bay, rather than taking the tiny ferry back across or driving back through Victoria and up the Malahat.
-Google guided us along hairpin roads and at last down into Goldstream Provincial Park .
+Then there was the exhilarating drive following the dictates of our Google Maps when searching for the quickest route back from the Saanich Peninsula to Mill Bay, rather than taking the tiny ferry back across the inlet or driving back through Victoria and over the Malahat.
+Google guided us around Mount Finlayson on its thin roads with hairpin turns until at last depositing us down into Goldstream Provincial Park .
+Close enough.

-We were good hosts and ambassadors and had a ton of fun being tourists ourselves in our own backyard.
-Leaving Bob and I promising we need to continue exploring this big island for ourselves instead of waiting for company to come.
+We were good hosts and ambassadors to our guests and had a ton of fun being tourists ourselves in our own backyard.
+Bob and I promising ourselves we need to continue exploring this big island for ourselves instead of waiting for company to come.